The Mothership

-The Mothership is an unreleased American science fiction adventure film written and directed by Matthew Charman.
+The Mothership is an unreleased American science fiction film written and directed by Matthew Charman.
 The film stars Halle Berry, Molly Parker, and Omari Hardwick.

 Premise

 One year after her husband mysteriously vanishes from their rural farm, single mother Sara Morse and her children discover a strange, extraterrestrial object underneath their home, which leads them to embark on a race to find their husband, father, and most importantly – the truth.